Paxton Pits

 As we neared the Hayden Hide, Martin pointed out a Great Spotted Woodpecker in the nearby trees.
 I had seen these birds on the feeders beside this hide on previous visits.

-As soon as I locked the clamp in place, the male Goosander came into view.
+As soon as I locked the clamp in place, the Goosander came back into view.
 It was possible to capture images of him this time.
 Then we spotted a female close by - a real treat to see the pair!

 The Kingfisher Hide

 We continued our walk around the Heronry South lake and came to the next hide, accessible by a raised wooden boardwalk.
-To our left another Grey Heron perched above the water on a branch.
+To our left, another Grey Heron perched above the water on a branch.

 The bird of note spotted from this hide was a male Goldeneye.
 He was too far away to photograph.